alovajs/alova/README.md

 <!-- Ignore the html related to the todo parameter setting -->
 <button @click="handleSubmit">Modify todo item</button>
 ```
 The fetch function will ignore the existing cache, forcibly initiate a request and update the cache.
-As for the `Method` object matcher, see [Advanced-Method Object Matcher](#Method Object Matcher) for details.
+As for the `Method` object matcher, see [Advanced - Method Object Matcher](#method-object-matcher) for details.

 ## Response data management
 The response data is stateful and managed uniformly, and we can access any response data at any location and operate on them.